 Where a grant of options is cancelled or settled during the vesting period, excluding forfeitures when vesting conditions are not satisfied, the Company immediately accounts for the cancellation as an acceleration of vesting and recognizes the amount that otherwise would have been recognized for services received over the remainder of the vesting period.
 Any payment made to the employee on the cancellation is accounted for as the repurchase of an equity interest, except to the extent the payment exceeds the fair value of the equity instrument granted, measured at the repurchase date.
 Any such excess is recognized as an expense.

 Newly adopted accounting policies

-The Company adopted the following new IFRSs on January 1, 2018.
-The adoption did not have any significant effect on the financial statements.
+The Company adopted the following new IFRSs on January 1, 2019.